mongodb/mongodb-atlas-service-broker/docs/README.md

 7. A new instance can be provisioned by running `kubectl create -f scripts/kubernetes/instance.yaml`.
 The instance will be given the name `atlas-cluster-instance` and its status can be checked using `svcat get instances`.
-8. Once the instance is up and running a binding can be created to gain access.
+8. Once the instance is up and running, a binding can be created to gain access.
 A binding named `atlas-cluster-binding` can be created by running `kubectl create -f script/kubernetes/binding.yaml`.
 The binding credentials will automatically be stored in a secret of the same name.